- The German philosopher Friedrich Nietzsche framed the Greek gods Apollo and Dionysus as emblems of two fundamental forces of human nature.

 The Apollonian and Dionysian

 In his first book The Birth of Tragedy, Nietzsche examines art, particularly ancient Greek plays.
-While he didn’t write the last word on the subject, he did use the book to introduce a concept which would continue to appear in his thinking long after he dismissed his earliest work as “badly written, ponderous, embarrassing, image-mad and image-confused.”
+While he didn’t write the last word on the subject, he did use the book to introduce a concept that continued to appear in his writings long after he dismissed his early work as “badly written, ponderous, embarrassing, image-mad and image-confused.”

 Rational thinking, which is based on logical structures, is also Apollonian.
 Since this drive tends to put things into their place, it also tends to individualize and distinctly separate people and ideas from one another.